-Sr. No. Action taken by Details of violation Observations/ remarks of the Practicing Company Secretary, if any.
+Sr. No. Action taken by fines, warning letter, Observations/ remarks of the Practicing Company Secretary, if any.
 N.A.
 N.A.
 N.A.
 N.A.
 N.A.

 d) The listed entity has taken the following actions to comply with the observations made in previous reports: